Influence of Magnetic Order on Proximity-Induced Superconductivity in Mn Layers on Nb(110) from First Principles: Conclusion

 Next, we investigated the SC-state properties; We computed the momentum-resolved Bloch spectral function for the single-Mn-layer heterostructure and found multiple Fermi-level crossing bands in the ferromagnetic Mn layer case and one in the antiferromagnetic Mn case.
 We then showed the SC-state DOS for both the single- and double-Mn-layers heterostructures, where we found interesting in-gap features associated with intralayer ferromagnetic ordering, namely a plateau and a V-dip at the Fermi level, and the appearance of a secondary gap and U-shaped in-gap states associated with the intralayer AFM ordering.

 Lastly, we saw an induced small finite value for the singlet SC order parameters in the Mn layer/s with the maximum being only 4.44\% of the bulk value, and even found a negative value in the double Mn layer heterostructure with intralayer and interlayer FM ordering (case 1), suggesting the possibility for observing order parameter oscillations with more Mn layers.
 We also observed some singlet-triplet mixing in the Mn layer/s where the calculated triplet (IAT) to singlet component ratios were found to be significant, with higher triplet (IAT) values associated with the FM ordering, keeping in mind that the absolute values are small compared to the Nb singlet value (two or three orders of magnitudes less).
+This magnetic-order-dependent -albeit negligible in magnitude- SC order parameter demonstrates that magnetic order can tune the balance between singlet and triplet correlations.